+Employees may accrue up to thirty-seven and one-half (37 1⁄2) compensatory hours, and may use these compensatory hours in like manner to the use of vacation days.
 Once an employee has accrued thirty-seven and one half (37 1⁄2) compensatory hours, they may not accrue additional compensatory hours.
-These thirty-seven and one-half (37 1⁄2) accrued compensatory hours may be carried forward indefinitely, but no new compensatory hours may be accrued until the total number of accrued compensatory hours is below thirty- seven and one-half (37 1⁄2).Unit E employees are responsible for keeping a record of their compensatory hours.
-On a monthly basis, they must submit a form (to be agreed upon by the Parties) to their supervisor that shall state the balance forward of accrued hours from the prior month, the number of accrued compensatory hours used, and the number of additional hours worked that must be compensated.The supervisor must approve these hours.
+These thirty-seven and one-half (37 1⁄2) accrued compensatory hours may be carried forward indefinitely, but no new compensatory hours may be accrued until the total number of accrued compensatory hours is below thirty-seven and one-half (37 1⁄2).
+Unit E employees are responsible for keeping a record of their compensatory hours.
+On a monthly basis, they must submit a form (to be agreed upon by the Parties) to their supervisor that shall state the balance forward of accrued hours from the prior month, the number of accrued compensatory hours used, and the number of additional hours worked that must be compensated.
+The supervisor must approve these hours.
 Said approval shall not be unreasonably withheld.
-The aim of the Parties is that Unit E employees regularly work an average of thirty-seven and one-half (37 1 / 2) per week.
-NPS Hold 11-30-22 NPS: No response NPS Hold 12-21-22 NPS: No response NPS 1-25-23 NPS Response: Reject Reject NTA counter 2-13-23 NTA Counter: Section 2: Unit E members shall work at their assigned duties each day for whatever reasonable time may be necessary.
-The work week for Unit E employees shall be thirty-seven and one-half (37 1 / 2) hours per week.
+The aim of the Parties is that Unit E employees regularly work an average of thirty-seven and one-half (37 1⁄2) per week.
+NPS Hold 11-30-22 NPS: No respo onse NPS Hold 12-21-22 NPS: No respo onse NPS Reject 1-25-23 NPS Response : Reject NTA 2-13-23 NTA Counter: : counter Section 2: Unit E members shall work at their assigned duties each day for whatever reasonable time may be necessary.
+The work week for Unit E employees shall be thirty-seven and one-half (37 1⁄2) hours per week.
 (Forty (40) hours minus a paid daily one half (1/2) hour lunch break.)
 Under exigent circumstances, Unit E members may need to report to work for more than forty hours in a given week.
 Reasonable effort will be made to offer compensatory time to an employee who has worked more than 40 hours (including lunch) per week under exigent circumstances.

 The aim of the Parties is that Unit E employees regularly work an average of forty (40) per week, including lunch.